Sun 30th Oct (Day 1): Perth – Prevelly Caravan Park

-Today is our last day on the Cape to Cape track as this afternoon you will reach your final goal, Cape Leeuwin Lighthouse.
-With a hard day ahead, the knowledge that the end is near will keep you motivated and moving.
-Our day starts with a journey along Foul Bay and then several four-wheel drive tracks.
-We meet Foul Bay Lighthouse and then onto Cosy Corner.
-An adventurous spot as we get up close and personal with the ocean as we rock scurry along.
-The section across Deepdene Beach is really tough going but this being the last day will mean you’ll fly through it.
-Within a few km’s we pass Skippy Rock and then Quarry Bay as we etch closer and closer to Cape Leeuwin Lighthouse … And there it is !
-Congratulations … you have just completed the Cape to Cape Expedition !
+Today is our last day on the Cape-to-Cape track and with a hard day ahead, the knowledge that the end is near will keep you motivated and moving.
+Our day starts by getting up close and personal with the ocean as we rock scurry along next to active blowholes.
+The next section across Deepdene Beach is tough going but this being the last day will have you motivated and inspired to keep the momentum going!
+Within a few km’s we pass Skippy Rock and then Quarry Bay as we etch closer and closer to Cape Leeuwin.
+We are challenged right to the very end with a long sandy track section before we reach our final destination … The Cape Leeuwin Lighthouse !!Congratulations, you have just walked the entire Cape to Cape Track!

-Tonight we stay in Augusta and enjoy a celebratory meal togther at the famous local Hotel.
+We spend the night in Augusta and enjoy a celebratory meal together at the famous local hotel.